AsheUrban/EauClaireSalon.Solution/README.md

-# Week 10 Independent Project: Eau Claire's Hair Salon Database Solution!
+# Eau Claire's Hair Salon Database Solution!

-#### A website that allows Eau Claire Managers to track their Stylists and Clients!
+A website that allows Eau Claire Managers to track their Stylists and Clients!

 #### By Ashe Urban

+_This project contains several branches, each with their own README.md and set up instructions:_
+* main
+* many_to_many
+* searchfunction (WIP)

-## Technologies Used
+## Technologies Used on main branch

 * _C#_
 * _CSHTML_